vogt4nick/austrian-german/docs/subjunctive-mood.md

 2. Tun replaces werden on the far side of the dialect spectrum.
 So the above example becomes
    > {{at}} I **darat** scho aufräumen woin, oba heit is es Sonnig.

-You can conjugate every verb if you know its stem--but what if you don't know the stem?
+You can conjugate every verb if you know its stem, but what if you don't know the stem?
 The stem frequently differs in dialect from standard German, and so guessing is likely to cause confusion.[^advanced-forms]

-## Periphrastic Conjugation
+### Periphrastic Conjugation

 Use haben/werden + infinitive construction when you're at a loss for words.
 It works equally well in dialect as in standard German.